Eyef/CSO-Pak-Tools_GUI/README.md

     them too, not just decrypted `.cso` ones.
   - `.mdl` → parsed with `StudioModel` and shown in an interactive 3D viewer (`ModelViewWidget`, OpenGL): orbit with left-drag, pan with right-drag, zoom with the wheel.
+Right-drag pan moves the actual orbit pivot using the camera's *current* right/up directions (recomputed from the live yaw/pitch every drag) rather than a fixed offset that was only correct at the default angle — panning after rotating the camera used to send the pivot somewhere unrelated to what was on screen, which made models with far-apart pieces (a boss standing well away from its own attack-effect meshes, for instance) hard to frame.
+Zooming in is no longer capped by the *whole* model's bounding radius either, so you can get close to one small part of a spread-out model instead of stopping short because something else in the file is far away.
+A **Reset View (camera)** button next to Lighting re-frames from the model's geometry from scratch if you still get the camera lost.
 The side panel lets you pick a submodel per bodypart, switch skin families, toggle wireframe, and play back sequences (animations) at the sequence's own fps with a scrub slider.
     Lighting is two camera-attached lights (a key light from the upper right, plus a dimmer fill from the lower left purely *added* on top —